How To Design A Target Operating Model (TOM) That Delivers

 When the TOM is designed to deliver in phases, with a good flexible roadmap that sets out the gameplay in steps, and is aligned across all THE STRATEGY JOURNEY stages, with the 5 strategy journey models: Mission Model, Business Model, Value Model, Operating Model (the existing one), and Transformation Model in sync to deliver the right outcomes, with a plan to execute those phases, in the right place at the right time, while having the business agility to cater to unforeseen changes, such as those caused by disruption including health pandemics, then an enterprise is in the position to successfully navigate its journey to deliver the outcomes in the TOM and the benefits sought.

-This is how a business or enterprise of any shape or size can and should manage its transformation journey, comprised of its transformation programs, to give it the best possible chances of fighting, overcoming and even thriving from disruption, whatever the causes.
+This is how a business or enterprise of any shape or size can utilize TOMs to manage its transformation journey, comprising its transformation programs, to give it the best possible chances of fighting, overcoming and even thriving from disruption, such as the digital transformation of AI.

 Julie Choo